yogi1967/MoneydancePythonScripts/index.md

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/total_selected_transactions.zip">**^^Total Selected Transactions**: Allows you to select register txns and with one click show a popup sum-total of the txn amounts selected.

-### Extension and Scripts formats (*.mxt and *.py format) - Very latest (unsigned) builds
+### Extension (and Scripts formats) (*.mxt and *.py format) - Very latest PREVIEW (unsigned) builds
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/extract_data.zip">**Extract Data**: Extract data to screen/csv.
 Options include: Investments, Reminders, Account txns, Investment txns, Currency History; attachments.
 This is a consolidation of all prior extract scripts in one, including:
     - stockglance2020                       View summary of Securities/Stocks on screen, total by Security, export to csv
     - extract_reminders_csv                 View reminders on screen, edit if required, extract all to csv
     - extract_currency_history_csv          Extract currency history to csv
     - extract_investment_transactions_csv   Extract investment transactions to csv
     - extract_account_registers_csv         Extract Account Register(s) to csv along with any attachments

 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/categories_super_window.zip">**^^Categories Super Window**: Clones MD Menu> Tools>Categories and adds a Quick Search box/capability.